 - Select which results to show - Often helpful: first choose the figures to be published - Criteria: Does the figure show something new?
-Is it important to understand technique or results? - Remember: your interest in the details of your work is larger than that of the reader → be selective! - Find the order of writing the various parts of the paper that is most natural for you - E.g. I like to start at introduction and write through to the end, then add figure captions, references and abstract. - Other people prefer to start with figure captions.
+Is it important to understand technique or results? - Remember: your interest in the details of your work is larger than that of the reader → be selective! - Find the order of writing the various parts of the paper that is most natural for you - SKS likes to start at Introduction and write through to the end, then add figure captions, references and abstract. - M.S. starts with an outline ("skeleton"): section headings, figures, & catchwords.
+Detailed text, refs., abstract are filled in step by step.

-- Practice and if necessary improve your english (Giacconi: the language of science). - Remember: A paper is more likely to be read if it can be understood, i.e. if the language is clear. - Don't even dream of publishing in another language if you want your work to be noticed. - You will probably need LaTeX
+- Practice and if necessary improve your English!! - Remember: A paper is more likely to be read if it can be understood, i.e. if the language is clear. - Don't even dream of publishing in another language if you want your work to be noticed. - You will probably need LaTeX